eszterrp/spatial_data_term_project/README.md

 This repository contains our material for the Term Project for the course of Analysis of Spatial Data and Images

 Structure of the repository:
+- data:
-- data: contains the train, tast and validation dataset
+    - train, test and validation images
 - code:
     - functions
     - notebooks